 - an undertaking that all the information you have supplied in support of your complaint is true, correct and complete.

 Before making a complaint, have a look at our guidance.
 It includes information about completing the form and documentation to include.

-Send your completed complaint form to our Determinations team
+Send your completed form with all supporting documentation to BCA_complaints@building.govt.nz

 Other checks on building consent authorities